NorCal Community Resilience Network Guiding Principles

 Our suggestions for effective collaboration are as follows:

-- Communicate respectfully with each other.
-We encourage using Non-Violent Communication strategies and reviewing the Four Agreements.
+- Communicate respectfully with each other, using Non-Violent Communication strategies whenever possible.

 - Be open to receiving feedback, if asked to do so.
 Be willing to give feedback humbly and respectfully, and ask permission before doing so.